 “My parents met at the UA, so they were both Wildcats, and I’d always leaned toward going here,” he said.
 “But the main factor in me deciding to go here was the Disability Resource Center.
 The UA has the best disability community for a college campus definitely in the United States, and probably in the world.”

 He headed to Tucson, enrolling in the College of Engineering as an honors student in 2015, going on to join the Department of Aerospace and Mechanical Engineering.
-During his time at UA, Spartz has helped make the Disability Resource Center even better, acting as an informal mentor to incoming students.
+During his time at the UA, Spartz has helped make the Disability Resource Center even better, acting as an informal mentor to incoming students.

 “I tell them which places are accessible, where I like to hang out on campus and which dorms they should choose,” he said.
 “I’ve gone through a lot of struggles, and I don’t want to see anyone else go through those troubles.”